 Parallel to its teaching and research missions, the university pursues a third mission inseparable from its other activities: serving society.
 Turning university research findings into services or products accessible to civil society and companies—this is technology transfer.

 Composed of teams from the Research Department and Sopartec S.A.
-(UCL’s technology transfer company), LTTO provides UCL researchers with a team of experts in funding sources, project creation, contracts, intellectual property and ‘know-how’ protection, biological material transfer, patent applications, business model definition, license agreement negotiation and spin-off start-up support.
+(UCLouvain’s technology transfer company), LTTO provides UCLouvain researchers with a team of experts in funding sources, project creation, contracts, intellectual property and ‘know-how’ protection, biological material transfer, patent applications, business model definition, license agreement negotiation and spin-off start-up support.

 There are many possibilities to apply university research findings in society and participate in its development.
 LTTO support unfolds in four phases: funding research, identifying viable results (or scouting), maturation and commercialisation.